spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

         ![Background stars dialog window](./figs/figure6_background_stars.png)

-      2. Select which method you wish to use to add stars to the image: randomly, with a user-defined table, or with a Guide Star Catalog (GSC) 2.4.1 query.
+      2. Select which method you wish to use to add stars to the image: with a Guide Star Catalog (GSC) query, randomly, or with a user-defined table.

           1. To add stars using a web query from the Guide Star Catalog: